regenwatchdog/regenwatchdog.github.io/_posts/2020-07-30-july-news-roundup.md

 <img src="https://estatewatch.london/images/cacheresearch.png" width="50%" class="img-fluid rounded img-thumbnail">

 ## Have we missed something?
-Have we missed anything or got it wrong? help us keep keep this resource up to date by getting in touch at info@estatewatch.london or by leaving a comment below &#8595;
+Have we missed anything or got it wrong? help us keep keep this resource up to date by getting in touch at info@estatewatch.london or by leaving a comment in the comments section.